hilverd/vagrant-ubuntu-oracle-xe/README.md

 during the configuration stage.
 In the `Vagrantfile` 3084 MB is assigned.
 Lower values may also work, as long as (I believe) 2 GB is available for Oracle.

+If you want to raise the default number of connections oracle xe check: [Raise OracleXE Connections]

 [Vagrant]: http://www.vagrantup.com/

 [Puppet]: http://puppetlabs.com/